zwilsoncc/docs/pages/docs/other/faq.md

 ZEIT's login is serverless.
 You just need your email address and don't need to remember yet another password.

-For custom requirements you can contact us at [enterprise@zeit.co](mailto:enterprise@zeit.co?subject=Advanced%20Authentication).
+For custom requirements, you can contact us at [enterprise@zeit.co](mailto:enterprise@zeit.co?subject=Advanced%20Authentication).

 ## Does Now Offer Support for IPv6?